MCUdude/MightyCore/README.md

 * ATmega16*
 * ATmega8535*

-(* means all varints, such as P, PA, PV and so on)
+(* means all variants, such as P, PA, PV and so on)

 ##Supported clock frequencies